VietnamHanoiHow to Spend One Week in Hanoi: Must-see Places and the Best...

 Lunch: Banh Gio Co Beo – Vietnamese Pyramid Rice Dumplings

 Vietnamese Pyramid Rice Dumplings (Banh Gio) is one of the most adored dishes that can be easily found in the West Lake area.
-It takes a labor-intensive process to turn daily ingredients to a mouth-watering treat that can be enjoyed anytime.
+It takes a labor-intensive process to turn daily ingredients into a mouth-watering treat that can be enjoyed anytime.

 How to Spend One Week in Hanoi 10